gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy shaded her eyes against the razor-edged sun.
 A cluster of buildings was taking shape by the new pier on the edge of town.
 Two were just bunkhouses,
-but the third—the one Iffy looked at like a hungry gull look at a scrap of naan—was a machine shop.
+but the third—the one Iffy looked at like a hungry gull looking at a scrap of naan—was a machine shop.
 Shiploads of precious equipment had already been carted through its double-wide doors: forges, presses,